RohamJabbari/LLCSParallel/README.md

 # LLCSParallel
 This code is written in C.

-Four different implementations of LLCS function.
+Four different implementations of LLCS function. (located in implementation.h)

 Serial version: normal implementation.